 The Damsels in Spelunky are pretty much based on Willie Scott and manage to work this trope into game mechanics.
 Though they aren't *that* annoying, some players still delight in throwing her at spiders, attaching a sticky bomb to her and sending her charging towards enemies, and then throwing her corpse at more spiders.

-Slippy Toad.
-Dear lord.
+Star Fox 64: Slippy Toad.
 A player could be haunted for YEARS with the ear-piercing refrains of "Fox!
 Help me!!" or "Fox!
 Get this guy off me!!"
 If it weren't for his unbelievable mechanical ability, the Star Fox team would have probably pushed him out an airlock after his first mission.

 Colette Brunel from Tales of Symphonia.
 Despite that she does get better after a little while (and that technically, Mithos can kidnap almost ANYONE at the end, except Kratosnote If Kratos is Lloyd's soulmate, Mithos kidnaps Colette and dismissively says that Kratos never understood him), some people dislike her for this.